10 Different Types Of Trevally

 Where can you find the Giant Trevally?

-Giant Trevally (GT) live in coastal and offshore waters from central Western Australia’s coast north to New South Wales’ central coast.
+Giant Trevally (GT) lives in coastal and offshore waters from central Western Australia’s coast north to New South Wales’ central coast.
 GTs are found cruising in shallower nearshore and offshore reef structures such as coral reefs and atolls, pinnacles, and drop-offs.

 Is the Giant Trevally uncommon?